denkwerk/npm-dw-styleguide/README.md

 this module creates a static styleguide from pattern defined in separated .html files from the input path

 ##usage

   npm run-script build --params=value

   e.g. `npm run-script build --input=markup/ --doc=../documentation/ --output=../path/to/output/folder/`

 ##params

   `input`: the input path with .html files to read from

-  `doc`: the path where the markdown documentation for the patterns is. msut have the same structure as the input path
+  `doc`: the path where the markdown documentation for the patterns is. must have the same structure as the input path

   `output`: path for the standalone patterns, for single view